Return to the main TTYtter page

 - -daemon (optional)

 background (the PID of the new background process is reported).
-If no library
+With no

 update process, but without a console process (so updates continue to appear,